Transformative Education Begins with You

 Unique to the Miles Family Fellowship

-As a Miles Family Fellow you will complete two rigorous projects that will challenge, empower, and support your professional development while expanding your knowledge and effectiveness as a School Leader.
+As a Miles Family Fellow you will complete rigorous projects that will challenge, empower, and support your professional development while expanding your knowledge and effectiveness as a School Leader.

 Individual Development Plan